-Cricket Injury Claims
+Cricket Injury Compensation Claims

 Cricket is among the most popular sports in England and surrounding countries.
 It has some copies throughout the world, but the game of cricket can be linked to as far back as the 15th century.
 It is an old game, but no less enjoyable.
 There is however a significant amount of risk to the players when they engage in a game in which a ball is thrown to a player and then hit by a racket with little more than padding.
-The truth of the matter is that Cricket is quite risky and is currently ranked 5th among sports related injuries worldwide.

 The list of injuries that can and have happened during a cricket game are quite extensive and are far too many to mention.
 Here are just a few of the injuries that are possible while playing the sport of cricket that could warrant an injury claim.